Azure/sap-hana/documentation/ansible/system-design-deployment/interim-playbook-preparation.md

    These files are used for the automated configuration via Ansible.

-## Preparing the Existing Ansible Configuration
+## Preparing the Existing Ansible Playbook

 To prevent the overlap, you must log on to the deployer and comment certain lines in `Azure_SAP_Automated_Deployment/sap-hana/deploy/ansible/sap_playbook.yml`.